 The boat was refitted for the 2018 race, with the hull and deck structure being reinforced, and the installation of a new rig and engine.

-Michael Guggenberger has gone on to finish a second refit, remounting the interior to make it more secure and installing a new electric system.
+A carpenter, Guggenberger, 44, has carried out a second refit, remounting the interior to make it more secure and installing a new electric system.
+He has also fitted an inches-thick submarine door to his companionway.

 Why enter the Golden Globe Race 2022?